W3rni0/RACTF_2020/readme.md

 **ractf{R34d1ngBetw33nChar4ct3r5}**

-**Solution:** This one I actually figured out while writing the previous challenge (who said writing writeups is useless), the challenges are really simillar in the way that the data is represented, but this one in my opinion is much trickier.
+**Solution:** This one I actually figured out while writing the writeup for the previous challenge (who said writing writeups is useless), the challenges are very simillar in the way that the data is represented, but this one in my opinion is much trickier.
-When I viewed the file I noticed the strange indentations all over the place, if we open the file in Notepad++ we can set the editor to let us view special characters such as tab and space:
+When I first viewed the file I noticed the strange indentations all over the place, if we open the file in Notepad++ we can set the editor to let us view special characters such as tab and space:

 ![](assets//images//reading_beetwen_the_lines_1.png)

-First I didn't think much of them, then I tried transforming them to morse code in the same way I showed in the previous challenge to no avail (I guess I tried it first because the editor represents the symbols in a similar fashion) but actually the hidden data transcribed by the tab symbol and the space symbol is binary when the space symbol reprensts 0 and the tab symbol represents 1, when I first tried decoding the data I did it manually but got frustated really quick so I wrote a really short script that reads the code and just filter out of the way all the characters except the space symbol and tab symbol, decodes them to binary like I described and from that to an ascii encoded string:
+I didn't think much of them at the start, then I tried transforming them to morse code in the same way I showed in the previous challenge to no avail (I guess I tried it first because the editor represents the symbols in a similar fashion) but actually the hidden data transcribed by the tab symbol and the space symbol is binary when the space symbol reprensts 0 and the tab symbol represents 1, so I wrote a really short script that reads the code and just filter out of the way all the characters except the space symbol and tab symbol, decodes them to binary in the way I described and from that to an ascii encoded string:

 ```python 3
 import re